AmeliaBeep/Project1-CSS-HTML/README.md

 # Application Purpose and user value
-A one page website demonstrate an understanding of HTML and CSS principles.
+A one page website to demonstrate an understanding of HTML and CSS principles.

 Introduces users to safeguarding principles, how to spot the signs and how to act on concerns.